Vivendi’s High Wireless Act

 Somewhere along the way, Messier decided his company needed a new name.
 Générale des Eaux was too utilitarian, too old economy — and too French.
 Messier wanted a sleek new Euro-name to match his increasingly global ambitions — a name even Americans could pronounce.
 So the corporate ID people were called in to brainstorm: Viva . . .
 Vivaldi . . .
 Vivendi!
 It tested great in every language except Chinese.

-Messier, aka J2M, became legendary for ripping French business out of the past by its roots.
+J2M became legendary for ripping French business out of the past by its roots.
 As a young bureaucrat he privatized state-owned enterprises.
-Then, as the youngest partner at Lazard Frères, he fueled the subsequent frenzy of mergers and acquisitions.
+Then, as a partner at Lazard Frères, he fueled a frenzy of mergers and acquisitions.

 By the time Messier made his deal with Seagram CEO Edgar Bronfman Jr. in June, Vivendi had been streamlined into two quasi-autonomous units: Vivendi Environment, the water and utilities businesses, and Vivendi Communications, a force in television, telecommunications, and traditional and electronic publishing.
 Seagram adds entirely different strengths to this mix: music, movies, and theme parks.
 (Universal Music is the largest music company in the world, a global powerhouse that’s number one in sales in the US and Europe.
 Universal Pictures is on the rebound from a recent slump with hits like The Nutty Professor II.)
 The plan is to sell both the Seagram liquor and wine group and Vivendi Environment, resulting in a focused global entertainment and communications conglomerate called Vivendi Universal that will pull down $21 billion in annual sales.